tinybirdco/tinybird-otel-template/TEMPLATE.md

 * `OTEL_TINYBIRD_TOKEN`: A Tinybird token with **append** permissions to the target Data Sources (`otel_metrics`, `otel_traces`, `otel_logs`).

 You can create a token in the Tinybird UI under **Tokens**.
 Make sure it has the required append permissions for the Data Sources you want to ingest into.

-## Next steps

-* Explore and customize the [Tinybird OpenTelemetry project template](https://github.com/tinybirdco/tinybird-otel-template) to fit your needs.
-* Use the ingested data to build real-time analytics, dashboards, and alerts in Tinybird.

-For more details on the available configuration options, see the [Tinybird OpenTelemetry Collector documentation](https://github.com/tinybirdco/opentelemetry-collector-contrib).